Breitbart News: Support for Donald Trump's 2016 presidential campaign

 Breitbart News strongly supported Donald Trump in the 2016 United States presidential election.
 In July 2015, Politico reported that Ted Cruz "likely has the Republican presidential field's deepest relationship with the Breitbart machine."
 In August 2015, an article in BuzzFeed reported that several anonymous Breitbart News staffers claimed that Donald Trump had paid for favorable coverage on the site.
 The site's management strongly denied the charge.
 In March 2016, Lloyd Grove of The Daily Beast characterized the website as "Trump-friendly", writing that Breitbart News "regularly savages the GOP establishment, the media elite, the Washington consultant class, and the Fox News Channel."

 On March 11, 2016, Breitbart News reporter Michelle Fields filed a battery complaint against Donald Trump's campaign manager, Corey Lewandowski, alleging that Lewandowski had grabbed her and bruised her while she was attempting to ask a question at an event.
 After claiming that Breitbart Newss management was not sufficiently supportive of Fields, Breitbarts editor-at-large Ben Shapiro and Fields resigned.
 A Breitbart News article published on March 14, 2016, accused Shapiro of betraying Breitbart Newss readers; the article was subsequently removed from the website.
-Editor-at-large Joel Pollak apologized for writing the article, saying he had done so in an attempt "to make light of a significant company event".
+The editor-at-large at the time, Joel Pollak, apologized for writing the article, saying he had done so in an attempt "to make light of a significant company event".
 The website's spokesperson Kurt Bardella also resigned following the incident, objecting to the company's handling of the incident and its favorable coverage of Trump.
 By March 14, several top executives and journalists at Breitbart News had resigned, with The New York Times saying that "Breitbart's unabashed embrace of Mr. Trump, particularly at the seeming expense of its own reporter, struck them as a betrayal of its mission."
 Former employees accused Bannon of having "turned a website founded on anti-authoritarian grounds into a de facto propaganda outlet for Mr. Trump."